How to Fix Choppy Video Playback of 4K/HD on PC/Mac?

-Does choppy video playback happens every so often especially when playing 1080p HD and 4K videos on Windows 10?
-From the video itself to the video playback environment, there are a list of reasons you should consider.
-So, here is an overall guide with details for you to find what causes your video not playing smoothly on Mac/Windows 10 issue and then get the right solutions.
-Just check them out one by one or simply jump to the part you need.
+So, here is an overall explanation with details for you to find what factor causes your video choppy playback issue and then get the right solution.
+Just check them one by one or simply jump to the part you need.

 4K/1080p Video Playback Choppy?
 Convert Videos to Be More Compatible